In September, the Metropolitan Council approved changes to its policies related to the federal housing voucher program. Among the changes are:

 Creating opportunities to help families move from supportive housing to independent living, freeing up vouchers for people who are homeless or on the verge of homelessness.

-Terri Smith, director of the Council’s housing and redevelopment authority (Metro HRA), told Council members that charging a minimum rent is one step towards addressing a Metro HRA operating deficit.
+Terri Smith, director of the Council’s housing and redevelopment authority (Metro HRA), told Council members that charging a minimum rent is one step toward addressing a Metro HRA operating deficit.
 In addition, the change will prevent the agency from having to further reduce the number of households it serves.

 Metro HRA engaged its Resident Advisory Board and held meetings in three different parts of the region to get feedback on the proposed changes.
 The HRA also consulted with a focus group of landlords.